raspibolt/raspibolt/raspibolt/raspibolt_xx_remote_lncli.md

 > lncli  --rpcserver ip.of.your.raspibolt:10009  getinfo
 ```

-# What if the lncli computer is not on same LAN as the RaspiBolt
+# What if the lncli computer is not on same LAN as the RaspiBolt?

 * Add a new Port Forward for port 10009 on your router.
 See [ [Rasberry Pi](raspibolt_20_pi.md) ]